 Today is the feast day of Saint Eustachius, Wife and Sons, Martyrs.
-Ora pro nobis.
+Orate pro nobis.

 The remarkable story of Saint Eustachius (Eustace), named Placidus before his conversion, is a lesson given by God Himself on the marvels of His Divine Providence.
 He was a distinguished and very wealthy officer of the Roman army under the Emperor Trajan, in the beginning of the second century.
 He practiced generous charity to the poor, although he had not yet perceived the errors of idolatry.

 The life of St. Eustachius is so wonderful, that there are some who consider it a pious legend, rather than a true biography.
 The reason of this is, that they do not observe how miraculously the Lord often acts with His Saints, and by what unusual paths He leads them to the end which He has prepared for them.
 Holy Writ gives us more than one example of this, as, in Joseph, the son of the holy patriarch Jacob, and in David.
 The lives of these show clearly that we ought not to doubt a story because it contains many astonishing events, especially if it is proved by indisputable, ancient testimonials.
 As we possess these in regard to the following story, we have no hesitation in placing it before our readers.